My personal experience, thoughts and review of my lone Startup Weekend

 - Competitor research

-- Figuring out your unique value proposition
+- Figuring out our unique value proposition

 - Market research (talking to strangers/ your target audience)

-- Making/conducting surveys
+- Making/conducting in-person or online surveys

-- Coding if necessary
+- Coding

 - Coming up with a name and logo